 - Perfect for any occasion.

-Now, let’s cut to the chase -recipe time!
+Now, let’s cut to the chase, it’s recipe time!

 Chewy Cranberry Oat Cookies

 - 1 1/2 cup gluten free rolled oat flour

 - 1 cup gluten free plain quick oats important that they’re quick cooking oats not rolled oats

 - 1/2 cup vegan butter at room temperature 1 stick – I used the brand “Melt”

 - 1 flax egg 1 tbsp flax meal mixed with 3 tbsp water, set aside to thicken for 10 minutes